The Check List

 Plan an International Experience

 Volunteering or studying abroad can be a great way to explore your interests, learn about different cultures, and build new skill sets in addition to internship experiences and on-campus involvement.
-Consider joining a WFU Volunteer Service Corps trip, applying for a Richter research scholarship through the WF Scholars Program, or accessing a social networking site such as Gap Daemon, to learn about international volunteer opportunities.
+Consider joining a WFU Volunteer Service Corps trip, applying for a Richter research scholarship through the WF Scholars Program, or accessing a social networking site such as Idealist, to learn about international volunteer opportunities.
 Begin planning now when you will study abroad, either for a semester or summer term.

 Build a Strong Resume

 Turn your high school resume into a college resume.
 Use our resume templates and visit the OPCD office to have your resume reviewed.
 Create LinkedIn profile and join the Wake Forest Career Connectors for access to thousands of WF alums, students, and faculty.
 Build a strong resume by getting involved —join a club, volunteer in the community or start your own group!
 Check out our Skill-Building Directory for more ideas on how to get involved on campus and continue building your skill sets.

 To get the real scoop on a career path that interests you, set up an informational interview with a recent Wake grad or another contact.
 When you need to prepare for an interview, try Interview Stream to practice in your dorm room on your own time.
 Remember, a first impression is a lasting one.